INDIANAPOLIS – The ceremonial ‘first day of school’ brought lawmakers old and new to the Statehouse Tuesday for the annual Organization Day.

-“It’s incumbent on those who were elected, and those who weren’t successful, to create an atmosphere of healing,” he said Tuesday in an interview with CBS4.
+“It’s incumbent on those who were elected, and those who weren’t successful, to create an atmosphere of healing,” he said Tuesday in an interview.

 Bosma quickly pointed to a morning news conference where Republican and Democratic leaders announced a partnership with Habitat for Humanity.
 In March lawmakers will help build a home together on the south lawn of the Statehouse that will eventually house a Hoosier family.

 “It brings folks from all over Indiana and all over the nation,” Pelath said.
 “It puts them to work and it puts them to work that is physical, is hard, it’s at times challenging.”

 Bosma joked to subside any major political disagreements over how to build the home, lawmakers have agreed to put Habitat for Humanity in the driver’s seat.